 - CIE Illuminant: There are a choice of several – A (representing home light), C or D65 (representing daylight) and F2 (representing office light) are the most common illuminant choices.
 Illuminant C (6770 degrees Kelvin) representing average daylight is near but not identical to Illuminant D65 (6500 degrees Kelvin) representing noon daylight.
 Our recommendation is to use illuminant D65 unless a customer, test method or industry specification requires another.

 - CIE Standard Observer: You have choices of the 1931 2 Degree or the 1964 10 Degree Standard Observer.
 Both are very similar but not the identical.
 The 1964 10 Degree Observer is recommended.

 - Sample Preparation: How is the sample prepared prior to measurement?
 Is the sample backed by another material?
-Is it measured in a container such as a transmission cell or sample cup?
+Is it measured in a container such as a transmittance cell or sample cup?
 Is it a powder pressed into a plaque?
 Is the sample cleaned in a defined way prior to measurement?
 The key purpose of sample preparation is to make the sample more uniform to help ensure a repeatable measurement.
 As preparation affects the nature of the sample presented for measurement, the sample must be prepared the same way each time.